 Date: 1921 ca.

-Description: A man sits on top of a mound near Trade Lake.
+Description: Three men and four children stand on top of a mound near Round Lake.

 If you didn't find the material you searched for, our Library Reference Staff can help.

 Call our reference desk at 608-264-6535 or email us at: